Show/hide formula

 For most uses, this behavior is ideal.
 However, if you need to toggle visibility frequently while maintaining state, consider CSS alternatives:

-• Use display: none hides the element but preserves its state
+• Use display: none to hide the element but preserve its state

-• Use visibility: hidden hides the element while maintaining its layout space
+• Use visibility: hidden to hide the element while maintaining its layout space

 Warning

-CSS approaches keep elements in the DOM, so use them only when you need to preserve state during frequent visibility changes.
+Hiding and showing elements and components via CSS keep their markup in the DOM, so use this approach only when you need to preserve state during frequent visibility changes.

 Edit article